-No DAOES employee shall be directly or indirectly interested in any contract, work, or business of DAOES, or in the sale of any article by or to DAOES, except when the employee is the author or developer of instructional materials listed with the State Board of Education and adopted for use by the Board of Directors.
+In accordance with Section 22-5 of the School Code, “no school officer or teacher shall be interested in the sale, proceeds, or profits of any book, apparatus, or furniture used or to be used in any school with which such officer or teacher may be connected,” except when the employee is the author or developer of instructional materials listed with the Illinois State Board of Education and adopted for use by the Board.

 For the purpose of acquiring profit or personal gain, no employee shall act as an agent of DAOES nor shall an employee act as an agent of any business in any transaction with DAOES.

 Employees shall not engage in any other employment or in any private business during regular working hours or at such other times as are necessary to fulfill appropriate assigned duties.